gamemanual0/gm0/source/docs/software/getting-started/using-android-studio.rst

    Note: On Windows and Linux, the menubar is accessed by clicking the hamburger menu icon at the top left of the window.

-To rebuild from a clean project, choose the clean project option.
-This removes old compiled files from your project so you can completely rebuild your project.
-It clears any production files, generated files, etc. This is useful for making sure old artifacts don't break anything when you build your code.
-When you next build your project, it will do so from scratch with no old compiled files to which it can refer.
-To rebuild your project, choose the rebuild option.
+To clean your project to allow you to rebuild your project from scratch, choose the ``clean project`` option.
+This removes old compiled files from your project.
+To then rebuild your project, choose the rebuild option.

 Invalidate and Restart
 ^^^^^^^^^^^^^^^^^^^^^^

 Sometimes you can get errors after moving things around, refactoring, etc. The first step is to try cleaning the project and doing a rebuild.
-If this doesn't work, you might have confused Android Studio because it caches information about your project structure.

-The most common way to fix these errors is to do an invalidate and restart.
-In the file dropdown, there will be an option for this and then you will choose Invalidate and Restart.
-This clears the cache and restarts your Android Studio, which then should perform a Gradle rebuild.
+If this doesn't work, you may be able to fix these errors with ``invalidate and restart`` under the ``file`` dropdown.
+This clears any caches Android Studio has and restarts it.

 Adding Dependencies
 ^^^^^^^^^^^^^^^^^^^